MikeSchapp/recipes/docs/dinner/Beef with Onions and Wine.md

 ---
 tags:
+  - beef
+  - onions
+  - wine
   - dinner
-  - stew
-  - wine
-  - beef
 ---

-# Recipe
-- 1 lb pearl onions
-- 1/2 pound sliced bacon
+# Beef with Onions and Wine

+## Description

+A rustic, comforting beef dish slowly braised with sweet onions and red wine until fork-tender, creating a rich sauce perfect for serving over mashed potatoes or egg noodles.

+## Ingredients

-- 2 1/2 lbs beef stew meat or chuck roast, cut into 1 1/2 inch cubes
+- 2 pounds beef chuck, cut into 1-inch cubes
-- 2 tsp salt, plus more to taste
-- 1 1/2 tsp freshly ground black pepper
-- 1/2 tsp dried thyme
+- 3 large onions, sliced into half-moons
+- 3 tablespoons olive oil, divided
-- 2 tbsp all-purpose flour
+- 2 tablespoons all-purpose flour
-- 2 large carrots cut into 1/2 inch pieces
-- 4 cloves garlic, minced
-- 1 lb mushrooms, cut into 1/4 inch thick slices
-- 4 cups red wine
+- 2 cups dry red wine
-- 1 tbsp tomato paste
+- 2 cups beef broth
+- 3 cloves garlic, minced
-- 1 bay leaf
+- 2 bay leaves
-- 1 tbsp chopped fresh parsley
+- 1 teaspoon dried thyme
-- Freshly cooked mashed potatoes. noodles or rice, for serving
+- Salt and freshly ground black pepper, to taste
+- 2 tablespoons fresh parsley, chopped (for garnish)

 ## Instructions
-1. Preheat oven to 350 degrees F. Place onions in a small baking dish.
-Add 1/2 cup water and cover with foil.
-Bake until tender, about 30 minutes.
-Drain and set aside.

-2. In a large dutch oven, cook bacon over medium heat until crisp.
-Remove bacon and set aside.
+1. Preheat oven to 325°F (165°C).

-3. Pat the beef dry with paper towels and season with salt, pepper and thyme.
-Sprinkle flour over the beef and toss to coat.
+2. Pat beef cubes dry with paper towels and season generously with salt and pepper.

-4. Add the beef to the bacon fat in the dutch oven and cook over medium-high heat until browned on all sides, about 5 minutes.
-Transfer the beef to a plate.
+3. Heat 2 tablespoons of olive oil in a large Dutch oven over medium-high heat.
+Brown the beef in batches, about 2-3 minutes per side.
+Do not overcrowd the pan.
+Transfer browned beef to a plate.

-5. Add the sliced onions, and carrots to the pan and cook, stirring over medium heat until tender and crisp, add the garlic and cook for 30 secs.
-Remove the vegatbles to the side.
-Add the mushrooms and cook until tender, about 5 minutes.
+4. Reduce heat to medium and add remaining tablespoon of olive oil to the Dutch oven.
+Add sliced onions and cook, stirring occasionally, until deeply caramelized, about 15-20 minutes.

-6. Add back in all ingredients set aside along with the wine, tomato paste, bay leaf.
-Bring to a boil, reduce heat to low and simmer, covered, until the beef is tender, about 1 1/2 hours.

-7. Bring to a simmer and cover tightly transferring to the oven.
-Cook for about 2 hours then add in the bacon and pearl onions.
-Bake for 1 more hour.
-Remove from oven and stir in the parsley.
-Season with salt and pepper to taste.
-Serve with mashed potatoes, noodles or rice.
+5. Add minced garlic and cook for 1 minute until fragrant.

+6. Sprinkle flour over the onions and stir to coat.
+Cook for 2 minutes, stirring continuously.

+7. Slowly add red wine, scraping up any browned bits from the bottom of the pot.
+Bring to a simmer and cook for 5 minutes.

+8. Add beef broth, bay leaves, and thyme.
+Return the beef and any accumulated juices to the pot.

+9. Bring to a simmer, cover, and transfer to the preheated oven.
+Cook for 2-2.5 hours, or until beef is very tender.

+10. Remove bay leaves, season with additional salt and pepper if needed, and garnish with chopped parsley before serving.

+## Notes

+- Preparation time: 20 minutes
+- Cooking time: 2.5-3 hours
+- Serves: 6 people
+- Best made a day ahead as flavors improve overnight
+- Pairs well with mashed potatoes, egg noodles, or crusty bread